2025 Real Tennis World Championship: Eliminators

 A bidding process was held for the hosting rights for the first round eliminators.
 Although Taylor-Matthews outbid Howell to host their match at the Bristol Real Tennis Club, as the higher seed, Howell exercised his right to counter-bid and secure the hosting rights at the Aiken Tennis Club.
 Neither Lumley nor Virgona bid for hosting their first round eliminator, with their fixture defaulting to home-and-away.

 The final eliminator venue was dependent on the players in the final.
 Howell, as the largest bidder, had won the hosting rights for Aiken regardless of his opposition, while Lumley would have hosted in Philadelphia had he won his bid.

 World Championships

 Venue

 The event was announced as the International Tennis Hall of Fame in Newport, Rhode Island on 1st October 2024.
-It will be organised by the United States Court Tennis Association.
-It will be the third singles World Championship held in Newport, following 2004 and 2016.
-It will be the second consecutive challenge held in the United States, the first time since 1994.
-Newport will also host the 2025 Ladies Real Tennis World Championship, having previously hosted that event in 2009 and 1995.
+It was organised by the United States Court Tennis Association.
+It was the third singles World Championship held in Newport, following 2004 and 2016.
+It was the second consecutive challenge held in the United States, the first time since 1994.
+Newport also hosted the 2025 Ladies Real Tennis World Championship, having previously hosted that event in 2009 and 1995.
 The club has never hosted the World Doubles Championship.
 Riviere has not lost a match at Newport since 2013.